-You’ll also want to check that your phone is not on Do Not Disturb (DND) mode.
-You’ll know that this is the problem if there is a circle with a horizontal line inside of it.
+You’ll also want to check that your phone is not in Do Not Disturb (DND) mode.
+You’ll know that this is the problem if a circle has a horizontal line inside it.

 Review your current configuration for call forwarding and verify that all of your phones are registered and active.